 - The argument that UNDRIP is only aspirational with no legal implications for States is wrong.
-States' duties to respect, protect and fulfil indigenous peoples' rights, do not only arise on the basis of UNDRIP, but are an integral element of States' duties under other generally applicable human rights instruments. - Treaty monitoring bodies, ILO supervisory bodies, UN Special Rapporteurs, regional human rights bodies and other mandate holders already (and increasingly) examine the situation of indigenous peoples under other generally applicable human rights instruments, interpreted with due regard to the collective aspects of their rights.
+States' duties to respect, protect and fulfil indigenous peoples' rights, do not only arise on the basis of UNDRIP, but are an integral element of States' duties under other generally applicable human rights instruments. - Treaty monitoring bodies, ILO supervisory bodies, UN Special Rapporteurs, regional human rights bodies and other bodies mandated to examine the implementation of human rights norms already (and increasingly) examine the situation of indigenous peoples under other generally applicable human rights instruments, interpreted with due regard to the collective aspects of their rights.
 Therefore, these mechanisms contribute to providing quantitative and qualitative information on the progressive application of UNDRIP in many countries.